starg3n/starg3n.github.io/updates.md

 ☆ this file updates weekly with all features added to the site in that week ☆

-current week: Oct 7 - October 13
+current week: Oct 14 - 20

-- spelunky added + made nice <3
-- gba broken and fixed (oct 10)
-- 1 page html games!!!!
+- nothing major yet :)